-Likewise, collective agreements cover subsidies for medical leave, allowances for mobilization and heating, details on the readjust ability of benefits and the conditions for their extension.
+Likewise, collective agreements cover subsidies for medical leave, allowances for mobilization and heating, details on how benefits are adjusted and the conditions required to extend them.

-In this way, at ARAUCO we seek to go beyond meeting salary and working conditions expectations, providing comprehensive support to our employees, which considers the different situations and needs they face throughout their work and personal lives.
+In this way, at ARAUCO we seek to go beyond meeting expectations for salary and working conditions, providing comprehensive support to our employees, which considers the different situations and needs they face throughout their work and personal lives.